zyadamin/File-System-Simulator/README.md

 # File-System-Simulator-
 Assume that you have a virtual file system with a root directory called "root" all the files and folders will be stored under it.
 The disk size consists of N blocks and each block size is 1 KB.

 The aim of this assignment is to simulate the allocation and de-allocation of files and folders using different allocation techniques.
 Implement the two allocation techniques listed below (Refer to the file system chapter in your text book):

 1-	Contiguous Allocation (Using Worst Fit allocation) 2-	Indexed Allocation
 3-	Linked Allocation

 After running the application the user will interact with your virtual file system through a series of commands, these commands are illustrated in the table below:
 System Commands:

-Command	Summary
+CreateFile root/file.txt 100
-CreateFile root/file.txt 100	This command used to create file named “file.txt” with 100 KB size under the path “root”
+This command used to create file named “file.txt” with 100 KB size under the path “root”
 Pre-requests:
 1-	The path is already exist
 2-	No file with the same name is already created under this path 3-	Enough space exists

 CreateFolder root/folder1	This command is used to create a new folder named “folder1” under the path “root”
 Pre-requests:
 1-	The path is already exist